What is the Alchemist Accelerator?

 Who are the backers of the Accelerator?

-The backers of Alchemist are Cisco Systems, Draper Fisher Jurvetson, Foundation Capital, Mayfield, Khosla Ventures, Salesforce.com, Sapphire Ventures, Siemens, Tyco, and US Venture Partners.
+The backers of Alchemist are Analog Devices, Cisco Systems, Draper Fisher Jurvetson, Ericsson, Foundation Capital, GE Ventures, Johnson Controls (Tyco), Juniper Networks, Mayfield, Khosla Ventures, Salesforce.com, Sapphire Ventures, Siemens, and US Venture Partners.
 We chose these backers because they believe strongly in the vision of the program.
 While we invite them into the program because we value their guidance and feedback, they have no rights / you have no obligations to take money from them.

 When and where is the program?

 The next accelerator program begins November 30th.
 You need to be in the San Francisco Bay Area, but can choose where you work (there is strong precedence for game-changing companies built by co-founders who started out of their homes but with access to peers close by.)
 The accelerator has co-working space you can choose to work out of in San Francisco, Palo Alto, and limited space in Menlo Park (space available as long as capacity exists).
 There are weekly gatherings on Thursday nights (this gathering -- like all of the accelerators' offerings -- are optional).
 The gathering will feature a talk, and an opportunity to check in with your peers (and food!).
 There will be other workshops, intensives, faculty office hours, networking events, and brokered customer meetings throughout the program you can use based on your interests.

 Can you share any key metrics on the performance of Alchemist?